rcemper/CrossECP-Cache/temp.md

  Data-Globals are in remote database SAMPLES on Caché

  This setup allows you to have local data in namespace USER
- and remote data in Namespace SAMPLES and run your test queries or other exercises.
+ and remote data in namespace SAMPLES and run your test queries or other exercises.

 __Installation:__
 - Get the external IPV4 address of the machine that runs your docker environment (example =**_10.10.1.99_** )